Midwest Express Airlines Flight 105: Investigation

-The NTSB was under intense pressure by the public to determine the cause of the crash, the Midwest express crash was the third major aircraft accident in the U.S. in 1985, and the eighth worldwide.
+The NTSB was under intense pressure by the public to determine the cause of the crash, as 1985 was proving a bad year for aviation.
+Indeed, the Midwest Express crash was, globally, the eighth major aircraft accident to occur that year, as well as the third in the U.S. alone.

 Roughly 100 eyewitnesses stated that they saw flames and smoke from the right engine shortly after the explosion and that some parts of the plane detached and fell to the ground.
 They also stated that loud bangs were continuously heard during the accident.
 Shortly afterwards, the crew lost control of the plane and the plane crashed into the field.
 Investigators then constructed several possible scenarios as to what might have caused the plane to lose control.

 Possible control failure due to turbine explosion

 Investigators immediately examined the fragments of the engine.
 They stated that the explosion might have been powerful enough to propel fragments of the turbine with sufficient speed to penetrate the plane and damage the flight controls, which could explain why the plane suddenly pitched up and barrel-rolled immediately after the explosion.
 Five years before the crash of Flight 105, in Poland an Ilyushin Il-62 crashed into a moat after its number 2 engine exploded and damaged the plane's elevator and aileron.
 Immediately after the explosion, the plane nosedived to the ground.